-I’m really excited to share our first two weeks of baby led weaning!
+I’m really excited to share our experience starting baby led weaning.
 I thought it might be helpful to share Cara’s first foods, how I’m preparing her meals, and our set up.
 I hope it’ll help you get started, as I know how daunting it can be at the beginning!

 We began weaning Cara the day she turned 6 months old.
 I have to say, we’re finding it so much easier the second time around.
 You see, we introduced my son Jonah to solids with baby led weaning too.
 He’s almost 3 now, and a voracious (yet very messy!) eater.
 So, we know the differences between gagging and choking, we’re more prepared to deal with the mess, and importantly we’ve seen first-hand the benefits of baby led weaning.

 If you’re unsure if baby led weaning is right for your family, it’s definitely worth reading up on the benefits, or buy the book – it’s a great read!